0xideas/sequifier-archive/README.md

 In cases of sequences where only the last item is a valid target, the preprocessing step should not be executed.

-This step presupposes input data with three columns: "sequenceId", "itemId" and "timesort".
+This step presupposes input data with three columns: "sequenceId", "itemId" and "itemPosition".
-"sequenceId" and "itemId" identify sequence and item, and the timesort column must provide values that enable sequential sorting.
+"sequenceId" and "itemId" identify sequence and item, and the itemPosition column must provide values that enable sequential sorting.
 Often this will simply be a timestamp.
 You can find an example of the preprocessing input data at [documentation/example_inputs/preprocessing_input.csv](./documentation/example_inputs/preprocessing_input.csv)